-Al Marder at 94 years old is a World War II veteran, president of the Amistad Committee, chairman of Connecticut’s Freedom Trail and one of the last surviving Communists persecuted during the Red Scare of the Cold War Era.
+He had still served as president of the Amistad Committee at the age of 94.
+He chaired of Connecticut’s Freedom Trail.
+And he was one of the last surviving Communists persecuted during the Red Scare of the Cold War Era.

 Marder grew up in New Haven during the Great Depression, the son of Jewish immigrants from the Ukraine.
 They ran a small grocery store in a poor neighborhood of African-Americans, Germans, Poles, Russians, Ukrainians, Italians, Lithuanians and Irish railroad workers.

-“As a boy it became very evident to me how people were living and scraping along,“ he recalled in a recent interview.
+“As a boy it became very evident to me how people were living and scraping along,“ he recalled in a 2016 interview with The New England Historical Society.
 “The store was near the railroad yards, and I saw men getting off the cars, looking for work or something to eat.
 If it snowed, everyone went down to City Hall to get a job shoveling snow…There was the sheriff sitting in the store collecting receipts because my parents couldn’t pay the bills.”

 During the desperate years of the Great Depression, many Americans questioned capitalism and turned toward communism as a solution to the country’s despair.
 Within a decade, America’s communist allies became enemies.
 Led by Wisconsin senator Joseph McCarthy innocent people were accused of espionage, imprisoned, thrown out of work.

 Al Marder was a victim of the anti-communist hysteria.
 So was another Connecticut resident, Arthur Miller, who compared it to the Salem witch trials in his play The Crucible.

 Marder was indicted in 1954 for plotting to overthrow the U.S. government.
 His lawyer, Catherine Roraback, later became famous for arguing the Griswold v.
 Connecticut trial, which legalized birth control in Connecticut and paved the way for recognition of the right to privacy.